YangPiCui/ErgonomicVerticalKeyboard/Case/README.md

 ## Requirements
 0. A 3D modelling software is required to design the case.
-I have tried many but only Siemens NX12 cuts it.
-Do not ask me whether I bought this great piece of software.
-Instead of answering that question, I will share with you the 3D printable .stl files and the design process.
+I have tried many but only Siemens NX12 cut it.
 1. 16 M3x8 self-tap screws.
 2. 8 M5x16 screws and nuts.
 3. 8mm diameter x 3mm deep silicon rubber sticking dome feets.